auto-deprecator/auto-deprecator/README.rst

 You can also suggest the replacing function / method.
 For details, please refer to the section `Provide hints to users`_.

+For further examples, you can have a look on the project [auto-deprecate-example](https://github.com/auto-deprecator/auto-deprecator-example).

 Warning Stage
 #############